JuanDiegoRV/virtualization-lab/README.md

 The application is in the `co.edu.escuelaing.virtualizationlab` package.

 - `RestServiceApplication` is the Spring Boot entry point.
-It reads the `PORT` environment variable and sets `server.port` to its value.
-If `PORT` is not set, it uses `9000`.
+It reads the `PORT` environment variable and uses it as the HTTP listening port.
+If `PORT` is not defined, the current project configuration uses port `9000`.
 - `HelloRestController` exposes `GET /greeting`.
 The optional `name` query parameter defaults to `World`.

-For example:
+Example:

 ```text
 GET /greeting?name=Pedro
 ```

-returns:
+Response:

 ```text
 Hello, Pedro!